 "I just wanted to really explore ... that mania."

 Though Moore may have been asking for trouble, he seems to have largely avoided it.
 There's been no outcry from Disney, and even while shooting at the theme parks, Moore's crew never had a major problem.
 "We were hiding in plain sight," Roy Abramsohn, the film's lead actor, tells Vice.
 "No one was looking for a movie shoot."
-Because they didn't bring in anything that obviously looked like filming gear and stuck to common cameras and hidden microphones, Disney's security team never saw anything an ordinary park visitor might bring, even when checking through their bags.
+Because they didn't bring in anything that obviously looked like filming gear and stuck to common cameras and hidden microphones, Disney's security team never saw anything beyond what an ordinary park visitor might bring, even when checking through their bags.

 In its behind-the-scenes look at the film, Vice also speaks with artists Paul McCarthy and Damon McCarthy and writer Jonathan Lethem about their thoughts on the film.
 Lethem calls Moore's invasion of Disney's parks a "very, very important and radical gesture."
 Moore's actual thoughts on Disney appear to be mixed, and not quite as negative as one might guess: he says that he has fond memories of the parks from childhood, but he's now curious about the fanfare that surrounds them.
 "There's no other place like it in America," Moore says of the parks.
 "I just wanted to really explore that feeling people have and that mania ... almost like they're going off the cliff together."